The Flask Mega-Tutorial Part XIX: Deployment on Docker Containers

 COPY microblog.py config.py boot.sh ./

-RUN chmod +x boot.sh
+RUN chmod a+x boot.sh

 ENV FLASK_APP microblog.py